zdodson21/py-weather/README.md

-# Py-Weather
+# 🌥️ Py-Weather

 Beginner friendly weather dashboard designed for Raspberry Pi computers paired with an external display.

-**Note: While this code is documented to make changing it as simple as possible, it is still assumed that you have at least a basic understanding of Python to be able to read and understand the code written here in order to configure this program for your personal use.**

-**Please see `config.py` for configuration options!**
+## 💡 Tips before Starting

+* You should understand the following concepts before utilizing this program:
+  * Terminal based text editors (such as `nano` or `vim`).
+  * File navigation in Linux.
+  * How to read Python code and understand what it is doing.
+  * How to get an API key from [OpenWeather](https://openweathermap.org/api).
+  * Modifying CSS (SASS).
+  * Read and understand the [license](https://github.com/zdodson21/py-weather/blob/main/LICENSE) provided with this project.

+* You can modify program configuration in the `config.py` file.
+* You can calculate how frequently you can run this program while staying under the "1,000" free calls limits using the `calculate.ipynb` file.
+(You will need a program that can run Jupyter files).
+  * The default configuration should keep you under the 1,000 call / day limit.
+However, you are responsible for ensuring you will not exceed the 1,000 free call per day limit, even with the default configuration.
+    * It is good practice to double check any code you use to ensure it works how you want it to work!

-## Setup / Commands
+## 🛠️ Setup / Commands

 ```bash
 # Ensure you have the latest updates (if cloned from main repo)
 git pull
 ```

-### Install Python Dependencies
+### 🐍 Install Python Dependencies

 Two options exist to install dependencies.
 [Pip](https://docs.python.org/3/installing/index.html), which is included with Python (and by extension Raspberry Pi OS), and [Pipenv](https://pipenv.pypa.io/en/latest/), which requires a separate installation (`sudo apt install pipenv`).

-- Use `pip` if you are a beginner with Python & Raspberry Pi / Linux
+* Use `pip` if you are a beginner with Python & Raspberry Pi / Linux
-- Use `pipenv` if you are a more advanced user of Python & Raspberry Pi / Linux.
+* Use `pipenv` if you are a more advanced user of Python & Raspberry Pi / Linux.

-#### Using Pip
+#### 📦 Using Pip

 ```bash
 # Set up virtual environment